thegridelectric/gridworks-protocol/docs/types/telemetry-snapshot-spaceheat.rst

     :members:

 **ReportTimeUnixMs**:
-    - Description:
+    - Description: ReportTimeUnixMs.
+The time, in unix ms, that the SCADA creates this type.
+It may not be when the SCADA sends the type to the atn (for example if Internet is down).
     - Format: ReasonableUnixTimeMs

 **AboutNodeAliasList**:
-    - Description:
+    - Description: AboutNodeAliases.
+The list of Spaceheat nodes in the snapshot.
     - Format: LeftRightDot

 **ValueList**:
-    - Description:
+    - Description: ValueList

 **TelemetryNameList**:
     - Description: